adairconlin/password-generator/README.md

 ![preview](assets/images/screenshot.PNG)

-All you have to do it select "Generate Password" and follow the prompts to specifiy what you want in your password!
+All you have to do is select "Generate Password" and follow the prompts to specifiy what you want in your password!